ainetwork-ai/ain-adk-providers/examples/simple-agent/README.md

 This example demonstrates how to build a simple agent using the AINetwork ADK (Agent Development Kit).

-The agent is designed to answer user queries by utilizing various tools and AI models.
-It's pre-configured to interact with Notion as a knowledge source.

 ## Features

 - **Multi-Model Support:** Integrates both Azure OpenAI and Google Gemini models.
-- **Tool Integration (MCP):** Includes a Model Context Protocol (MCP) module to connect with external tools.
-This example is configured to use the Notion API, allowing the agent to search and retrieve information from a Notion workspace.
 - **In-Memory State:** Uses an in-memory module to manage the agent's state and conversation history.
 - **Extensible:** The example shows how to add different modules (Models, MCP, Memory) and can be easily extended to include more tools or functionalities.